microsoft/pylance-release/USING_WITH_PYRIGHT.md

 ## Diagnostic severity overrides

-Both Pylance and Pyright specify a custom [`python.analysis.diagnosticSeverityOverrides`](https://microsoft.github.io/pyright/#/configuration?id=diagnostic-rule-defaults) setting.
+Both Pylance and Pyright support a [`python.analysis.diagnosticSeverityOverrides`](https://microsoft.github.io/pyright/#/configuration?id=diagnostic-rule-defaults) setting.
 Differences in this setting have a direct impact on the diagnostics returned.
-If you were attempting to get the same error output for both, making sure this setting is consistent is probably the first thing to do.
+If you were attempting to get the same error output from both Pylance and Pyright, ensure that they are using the same value for this setting.

 ### Diagnostic Severity Overrides to match Pyright defaults